shoppimon/figcan/README.md

 type annotations in some form.
 These will be used to coerce override values (e.g. when coming as strings from environment variables) and to do some validation when configuration is applied.

+### Allow defining "flexible" vs "non-flexible" configuration mapping
+For example, a `logging` section used for `logging.config.dictConfig` typically needs to have a flexible structure.
+However, making everything flexible can lead to typos etc. not being detected.

 ## Credits
 Figcan was created by the [Shoppimon](https://www.shoppimon.com) team and is in